Treating Detector Systematics via a Likelihood Free Inference Method: Classification

 \subsection{Interpolation}

-The KNN classification described in \cref{sec:simple-knn} can be used to re-weight the samples of an arbitrary MC set to any other discrete set, provided that the distributions overlap everywhere.
-However, for a practical data analysis, we need the ability to smoothly interpolate between the discrete values of $\alpha$ that correspond to the different detector properties of the discrete simulation sets.
-We achieve this by fitting a polynomial function for every event that interpolates the posterior probabilities $P(\alpha_k|\vb{x}_j, \vb{y}_j)$ from \cref{eq:ratio-posterior}.
-To fulfill the conditions that probabilities must always stay positive and sum to one, we pass these polynomials into the \texttt{softmax} function.
-Therefore, the interpolation has the form
+After applying the classification described in \cref{sec:simple-knn}, we can use the output of the classifier to re-weight each event $j$ in the nominal MC set to emulate any systematic MC set $k$ using the ratio $r_{jk}$ from \cref{eq:ratio-posterior}.
+However, for a practical data analysis, we need the ability to smoothly interpolate between the discrete values of $\alpha_k$ that correspond to the different discrete simulation sets, meaning that we want the ratio $r_{jk}$ for an arbitrary value of $\alpha$ as in

+Since we do not know the KNN predicted posterior probability for arbitrary $\alpha$, we achieve this by fitting a function for every event that estimates the posterior probabilities for any $\alpha$.
+Since $P(\bs{\alpha}_\mathrm{k} | \vb{x}_j,\vb{y}_j)$ are normalized probabilities (over their classes $k$ including the nominal as in \cref{eq:knn-posterior}), the estimated posterior probabilities $\hat{P}(\alpha_k|\vb{x}_j, \vb{y}_j)$ should fulfill the condition that they are always positive and that the probabilities for a specific $\alpha$ sums to one.
+To fulfill these constraints, we use polynomial functions of the detector parameters that we pass into the \texttt{softmax} function to get a probability estimate such that

-Here, $\hat{A}$ is a matrix of dimension $N \times K$, where $N$ is the number of detector parameters or polynomial features thereof, and $K$ is the number of MC sets.
-The entry $A_{nk} = (\alpha_{kn} - \alpha_{kn,\;\mathrm{nom}})^{p_n}$ is the difference in the detector parameter dimension $n$ of the set $k$ from the nominal MC set or the $p_n$th power thereof.
-The vector $\vb{g}$ contains the polynomial coefficients of this expansion with respect to the detector parameters.
-The functional form in \cref{eq:softmax} is identical to that of a logistic regression\cite{cox1989analysis} in a polynomial feature space.
-We can therefore learn the Bayesian posterior probabilities by minimizing the cross-entropy\cite{NNPosteriors} between the output of the \texttt{softmax} function and the class probabilities observed by the KNN classifier from \cref{eq:knn-posterior}.
-Equivalently, we minimize the negative log-likelihood
+Here, $A_{nk}$ is a matrix of dimension $N \times K$, where $N$ is the number of detector parameters or polynomial features thereof, and $K$ is the number of MC sets.
+The entry $A_{nk} = (\alpha_{n,k} - \alpha_{n,\;\mathrm{nom}})^{p_n}$ is the detector parameter difference (dimension $n$) between the $k$th off-nominal and the nominal value.
+To account for higher order effects it can also be the $p_n$th power thereof.
+The vector $\vb{g}_j$ contains the polynomial coefficients (up to chosen order) of this expansion with respect to the detector parameters for the event $j$.
+For every event, we minimize the discrete cross-entropy function between the estimated probabilities and the observed ones,

-with respect to the polynomial coefficients $\vb{g}$.
-The interpolated posterior ratio and therefore the weight of each event is the exponential function
+with respect to the polynomial coefficients $\vb{g}_j$ and store the best fit values for every MC event.
+We can then use these fitted polynomial coefficients to calculate an estimate of $r_{j}(\bs{\alpha})$ for any $\bs{\alpha}$, where the normalization in the denominator of \cref{eq:softmax} cancels, simplifying the ratio to